 Measure 3 – Electronic Case Reporting

-The Digital Bridge is a multi-jurisdictional approach to electronic case reporting (eCR), coordinated by the CDC (http://www.digitalbridge.us/).
-Massachusetts is a pilot state, to test the implementation of electronic initial case reporting (eICR) of a limited dataset, and will be able to accept eICR on January 1, 2018.
+The Digital Bridge is a multi-jurisdictional approach to electronic case reporting (eCR), coordinated by the CDC.
+Massachusetts is a pilot state, to test the implementation of electronic initial case reporting (eICR) of a limited dataset, and has been able to accept eICR since January 1, 2018.
 The eICR will conform to the HL7 standard referenced below.

-Consistent with the pilot parameters of the Digital Bridge collaboration, Massachusetts will accept case reports for chlamydia, gonorrhea, zika, pertussis and salmonellosis.
+Consistent with the pilot parameters of the Digital Bridge collaboration, Massachusetts will accept case reports for chlamydia, gonorrhea, Zika, pertussis and salmonellosis.
 The specifications and processes of the eICR are still under development.
-Further details of how to engage with MDPH will be made available on this website in October 2017.
+Further details of how to engage with MDPH will be made available on this website in January 2019.
 In the meantime, please contact ELR.CDSupport@State.MA.US with any questions.

 MDPH will be complying with the HL7 CDA® R2 Implementation Guide: Public Health Case Report, Release 2 - US Realm - the Electronic Initial Case Report (eICR)

 What was previously known as the Specialized Registry Reporting measure in Stage 2 will be split into two separate measures for Stage 3 MU.
 The new measures define the following registries:

 - A Public Health Registry is defined as one that is administered by, or on behalf of, a local, state, territorial, or national public health agency and which collects data for public health purposes.
 For the purposes of Stage 3 MU, cancer case reporting for eligible professionals will fall under the Public Health Registry Reporting measure.